mvazquezc/scc-fun/demo1/README.md

     EOF
     ~~~

-5. Run an scc-review to see which SCC will be assigned to the pod
+5. Run the scc-review command to see which SCC will be assigned to the pod

     ~~~sh
     oc -n ${NAMESPACE} policy scc-review -z system:serviceaccount:${NAMESPACE}:testuser -f /tmp/pod-scc-1.yaml